wesleyboar/wesleyb-sample-schoology/README.md

 #### `npm build(:cached)`

-Perform builds for all services:
+1. Install dependencies for service.
-- `npm build` will first clean and install all dependencies
+    - `npm build` will (re-)install all dependencies
-- `npm build:cached` will use available dependencies and cache
+    - `npm build:cached` will use available dependencies
+2. Build service.
+3. Repeat steps 1 and 2 for next service.

 #### `npm serve`